What are Prepaid Expenses?

 Initially, the payment made in advance is recorded as a current asset, but the carrying balance is reduced over time on the income statement per GAAP accounting standards.

-Despite the “expense” in the name, the company receives positive economic benefits from the expense over the course of several periods, hence its classification as a current asset.
+Despite the “expense” in the name, the company receives positive economic benefits from the expense over several periods, hence its classification as a current asset.

-A company’s prepaid expenses are usually minuscule in relative size and rarely have a significant impact on a company’s valuation — hence, the expense is often aggregated with the “Other Current Assets” line.
+A company’s prepaid expenses are usually minuscule in relative size and rarely have a significant impact on its valuation.
+Therefore, the expense is often aggregated with the “Other Current Assets” line.

 Are Prepaid Expenses a Current Asset?